Below are important details to help you have the best experience possible when watching a virtual Mountainfilm on Tour program.

 HOW TO WATCH

-Once you begin watching a program, you can pause, resume, and complete the viewing anytime until the 48-hour window ends.
+Once you begin watching a program, you can pause, resume, and complete the viewing anytime until the scheduled watch window ends.
 Please note: To prevent the sharing and distribution of access links, the system will let you open and close the browser window as long as you are on the same internet network / IP address when you first clicked on the streaming link.
 If you need to switch to a different internet IP or network, then the system will let you reset your access one time.

 STREAMING FROM YOUR COMPUTER